Last updated: January 22, 2024

 A study conducted by the University of Eastern Finland has shown that regular sauna use can help prevent dementia and Alzheimer’s disease.

 According to this study, moderate to high frequency of sauna bathing was associated with lowered risks of dementia and Alzheimer’s disease in men.

 4. Cleanses the Skin

 A sauna session helps improve blood circulation and increases the amount of oxygen and nutrients delivered to your organs.
-And one of the most important organs in the human body is actually our skin.
+And one of the most essential organs in the human body is actually our skin.

 Sweating also rinses bacteria out of the skin, making it look softer and more rejuvenated.

 While some people enter a sauna or steam room purely for the heat sensation, others use a sauna session as a social gathering.

 A sauna is, in fact, a great way to socialize and have meaningful conversations with others.
 There are no distractions or noise; it’s just you and your fellow sauna users.